 Commander-in-Chief Horn: This morning we had a group of Past Commanders-in-Chief.
 We had the oldest member in years of membership in the organization present.
 We had the Past Division Commander whose Father was the first Commander-in-Chief of the Grand Army of the Republic.
 We have now from Pennsylvania a Colonel who was Provisional Division Commander of the Pennsylvania Sons of Veterans.
-I want you to see him.
+To see him.
 Past Division Commander James Harwood Closson, of Pennsylvania, a member for forty years.

 Past Division Commander Closson: I happened to be near by this hall and could not very well miss it.
 I hope hereafter you will remind me and I will come to the Encampments.
+FORTY-THIRD

-Division Commander Maples, of New York: We have been speaking of old times and reminiscences here.
-I would like to speaking of the members of this Encampment as have to 162 speaking of old times and remaindedness here.
-I would like to ask as many of the members of this Encampment as have been ask as many of this organization steadily for forty years to be ask as many of this organization. ask as many of the members of this Encampment as have been ask as many of this organization steadily for forty years to please a member of this organization got up). a member of this organization steading it stand up with me.
-(About ten got up).
+Division Commander Mapies of New York: We have been speaking of old time and reminiscences here.
+I would like to speaking of the members of this Encampment as have been appropriately the members of the members of the Encampment as have been appropriately the members of the members of the Encampment as have been appropriately the members of the members of the members of the members of the Encampment as have been appropriately the members of the members 162 speaking of old time and reminiscences nere.
+I would like to seek as many of the member of this Encampment as have been ask as many of this organization steadily for forty years to please a member of this organization got up). a member of this organization scenary it stand up with me (About ten got up).

-d up with me.
-(About the Encampment proceedings a recess was At this point of the Encampment proceedings a recess was At this point of the Encampment proceedings a recess was declared until 10 o'clock a. m.
-Thursday, and the members declared until 10
+d in with me (About to Encampment proceedings a recess was At this point of the Encampment Thursday, and the man was At this point of the Encampment proceedings a recess was declared until adjourned to the Louis XIV room of the hotel, session room of adjourned to the Louis XIV room of the Memorial Services.